Jeremy Vuolo enters his second season with the San Antonio Scorpions.

 The Scorpions begin training camp on Feb.
 10. Their first game is April 12 against Minnesota United FC.

-MSOC Post-Match Interview vs. Stanford
+MSOC Post Match Interview vs. Virginia Tech

 Syracuse Men's Soccer